Tchernobill/Confluence/Lore/DarkNight.md

 ## Vulnerabilities

 ### The Lazarus Backdoor
-TMP allegedly contains a hidden access point, codenamed "Lazarus," theoretically allowing for system shutdown.
+DarkNight allegedly contains a hidden access point, codenamed "Lazarus," theoretically allowing for system shutdown.
 This backdoor reportedly requires:

-- **Unique Decryption Key:** A 2048-bit encrypted code specific to each TMP instance
+- **Unique Decryption Key:** A 2048-bit encrypted code specific to each DarkNight instance
 - **Neural Interface Access:** Direct connection to the host's neural implants or external brain-computer interface
 - **Administrative Override Protocol:** A specific command sequence that varies per deployment